jfharden/t64conv/README.md

 A new directory (specified by --outdir/-o, by default ./C64DISKS will be created, or reused if it already exists.

-Every T64 file found will have a new directory made which has the same name as the T64 file (if it is SHOWDOWN.T64 a directory SHOWDOWN created), placed into a subdirectory which is the same of the first letter of the T64 filename (so as to alphabetise them) and have any .nfo file found in the same location as the T64 placed into the same directory.
+Every T64 file found will have a new directory made which has the same name as the T64 file (if it is SHOWDOWN.T64 a directory SHOWDOWN created), placed into a subdirectory which is the same of the first letter (uppercased) of the T64 filename (so as to alphabetise them) and have any .nfo file found in the same location as the T64 placed into the same directory.

+All of the files in the output directory will be created with uppercase names.

 If you provide the --include-tape/-t option it will also copy the T64 file into the destination directory.